 - IT – Even though IT is overburdened, they are the right choice when it comes to groups providing the highest of elevated permissions.
 Administrator-type groups, and any groups that provide access to entire applications, platforms, virtual environments, etc., should be attested to by IT.

-Defining a groups owner is the first step.
+Defining a group’s owner is the first step.
 Then policy dictates a procedure be followed when assigning permissions to a group that involves the owner for approval.
-Same goes for membership changes.
+The same goes for membership changes.
 While all done pretty much manually, the idea is to always keep the owner in the loop.

 It’s a relatively simple matter, really.
 Determine and assign an owner for each group.
-Then establish the processes by which that owner is kept abreast of any changes to the group or its use.
-Lastly, provide a way for the owner to quickly and easily attest to a groups configuration and necessity.
+Then, establish the processes by which that owner is kept abreast of any changes to the group or its use.
+Lastly, provide a way for the owner to easily attest to a group’s configuration and necessity.

 The challenge in applying this to your environment will be found in how you accomplish this.
-Use of third-party solutions streamline the process, making it a simple and efficient process, but some organizations still leverage native management tools to get the job done.
+The use of third-party solutions streamlines the process, making it a simple and efficient process, but some organizations still leverage native management tools to get the job done.

 In either case, the important thing is to have something in place.
 Some attestation is certainly better than no attestation at all.
-Start the process of building out how your organization can and will begin group attestation, setting some kind of required frequency.
+Start the process of building out how your organization can and will begin group attestation, setting the required frequency.
 As your thinking around group attestation matures, so will your process, and use of tools to complete the work.

-How is your Active Directory being managed?
-Do you have any orphaned groups (groups without owners)?
-Are there groups that have outlived their purpose?
-Users that are members of groups that they no longer need to be in?
-Ongoing attestation of groups is key to answering these questions.
-Fully understanding your current situation is key.
 To help you get started, I recommend you try the free Active Directory Health Meter service from Imanami.
-There is no obligation and it will give you some insights as to your relative health and give you some simple suggestions based on industry best practices.
+There is no obligation, and it will give you some insights as to your relative health and give you some simple suggestions based on industry best practices.
 Go here to get started.